-With a network of specialists in 16 integrated offices on four continents, Cleary Gottlieb regularly advises global clients in diverse industries on the privacy, data protection and cybersecurity challenges impacting their businesses.
+With a network of lawyers in 16 integrated offices on four continents, Cleary Gottlieb regularly advises global clients in diverse industries on the privacy, data protection, data transactions, and cybersecurity challenges impacting their businesses.

-- Compliance with data protection laws and regulations in multiple jurisdictions, including the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, the Fair and Accurate Credit Transactions Act, the CAN-SPAM Act, the European Union Directive on the protection of personal data (and its national implementations), the EU General Data Protection Regulation, and Office of Foreign Asset Controls, Bank Secrecy Act, anti-money laundering and related requirements.
+- Compliance with data protection laws and regulations in multiple jurisdictions, including the California Consumer Privacy Act, the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, the Fair and Accurate Credit Transactions Act, the CAN-SPAM Act, the EU General Data Protection Regulation, and the Office of Foreign Asset Controls, The Bank Secrecy Act, the revised Payment Services Directive, and anti-money laundering and related requirements.

 - Preparing for and responding to cybersecurity incidents, including advice under various data breach notification laws and liaising with law enforcement and regulatory bodies.

 - Assistance with internal investigations and in responding to government requests for information and subpoenas.

 - Assessment and drafting of IT and privacy policies, codes of conduct, whistleblower policies, binding corporate rules, and international data transfer agreements.

 - Privacy and cybersecurity provisions in vendor contracts, including cloud-computing and outsourcing agreements.

 - Advice on usage of data in marketing, including opt-out and opt-in mechanisms in relation to placement of cookies and consents.

 - Anticipating the needs of UK-based companies and companies doing business in the UK in regard to possible data-protection implications of Brexit.